Yip Tsz Chun

-Yip Tsz Chun (葉子俊 (jip^{6} zi^{2} zeon^{3}); born 15 May 1985 in Hong Kong) is a former Hong Kong professional footballer who currently plays for Hong Kong First Division club Yuen Long.
+Yip Tsz Chun (葉子俊 (jip^{6} zi^{2} zeon^{3}); born 15 May 1985 in Hong Kong) is a Hong Kong former professional footballer who currently plays for Hong Kong First Division club Yuen Long.
 He is also the head coach of the club.

 Yip mainly plays as a striker but has also played as a left winger on many occasions.
 He was also a member of the Hong Kong national futsal team.

 Early years

 Yip was born in Hong Kong.
 When he was young, he joined Hong Kong First Division team South China youth academy.
 However, after he finished the secondary studies, he was forced to stop his professional football career due to injuries.
 He only played in the Hong Kong Second Division League as a non-professional player.

 Club career

 Eastern

 In 2007, Eastern was invited to promote to the Hong Kong First Division League.
 Eastern's coach Casemiro Mior invited Yip to join the club.
 Miro was the coach of South China's youth team and Yip was one of his former player.
 Eastern was also Yip's first professional club.